DMXface/ioBroker.dmxface/README.md

 Last DMX channel used: Number of DMX state objects that will be created when the DMXface adapter ist started.
 Additional channel requests:
 DMXface covers the possibility to process values of DMX channels, AD values of IN- or BUSports by a conversion table.
-Here you can list additional ports that should be requested from such a conversion.
+Here you can list additional ports that should be also available for ioBroker Enter the required channel separated by semicolons like IN1, OUT5, DMX112, BUS1, CHAR1<br>
+IN1 to IN16 - Inport AD Values <br>
+OUT1 to OUT16 - OUTPORT Values <br>
+DMX1 to DMX544 - DMX Channels <br>
+BUS1 to BUS 32 - BUS Port AD values<br>
+CHAR1 to CHAR12 - CharBuffers of the DMXface<br>

-Enter the required channel separated by semicolons like IN1, OUT5, DMX112,... ioBroker requests the values one by one withing the timing and stores it in additional float numbers in states VALUE_...<br>
+ioBroker requests the values one by one withing the timing and stores it in additional float numbers in states VALUE_...<br>

 Power consumption and runtime tracking:

 Here you can list IO and DMX ports, optional with the power of the load controlled by the channel.

 Format is e.g. OUT5(750) this means that OUTPORT5 controls a 750W load.
 If no powerload is added just the runtime will be tracked.
 As soon there is a channel added you will get one or two new states for the port.
 STAT_HRS_OUTPORT05 and if a power value is added the state STAT_KWH_OUTPORT05.
 STAT_KWH contains the KW/h and increases as soon OUTPORT5 is true.
 STAT_HRS is the time in hours while OUTPORT5 was true.
-If you use a DMX channel the power value is calculated with the value of the DMX channel.
+If you use a DMX channel the power value rate is calculated with the value of the DMX channel.
 A DMX value =0 is off, a DMX value of 128 adds half of the power value, a DMX value 255 adds full value to the POWER_xx value.
 The STAT_HRS value increases as soon the DMX value is > 0.<br>